 The Project will generate a range of positive effects.
-The nature and degree of these positive effects are elaborated on in the AEE Part D, in particular Section 9 and 10.2.1, and in the Traffic and Transport Assessment Report.
+The nature and degree of these positive effects are elaborated on in the AEE Part D, in particular Sections 9 and 10.1.2 and in the Traffic and Transport Assessment Report.
 However, they are summarised as follows:

-- The project will provide the necessary transport infrastructure to support, connect and integrate with planned urban growth in Dairy Flat, Stillwater and Redvale. - The project will improve east-west connectivity for all modes across SH1, without the need to interact with SH1. - The project will provide new safe and attractive walking and cycling facilities on both sides, improving safety for active modes and supporting mode shift. - The project will project a safe, reliable transport corridor that enables sustainable travel choice and improves access to employment and social amenities. - The project is part of the wider future transport network for the North, which will collectively provide an efficient, resilient and reliable multi-modal transport network servicing existing urban areas and future growth areas across Auckland's north.
+- The project will provide the necessary transport infrastructure to support, connect and integrate with planned urban growth in Milldale, Wainui and Upper Ōrewa - The project will provide new safe and attractive walking and cycling facilities on both sides, improving safety for active modes and supporting mode shift.

+- The project will provide a safe, reliable transport corridor that enables sustainable travel choice and improves access to employment and social amenities. - The project will provide an upgraded connection to SH1. - The project is part of the wider future transport network for the North, which will collectively provide an efficient, resilient and reliable multi-modal transport network servicing existing urban areas and future growth areas across Auckland's north.